prehypotheses/flow/development/README.md

 key | value | run_uuid

-The unique set of `key` strings are the parameters set-up for model training; the value of a few are the initial values of the hyperparameter opt stage.
+The unique set of `key` strings of a distinct `run_uuid` are the parameter values of a model; the parameters of the hyperparameter opt stage will have their opt values.

 ```sql
 select * from params;